-Ross County v Rangers
+County punish Rangers errors in draw

 Goal!

 Goal!
-Ross County 2, Rangers 1.
-Regan Charles-Cook (Ross County) right footed shot from the centre of the box to the bottom left corner.
-Assisted by Jordan White with a headed pass.
+Ross County 2, Rangers 3.
+Connor Goldson (Rangers) header from the right side of the six yard box to the bottom right corner following a corner.